Famous Theatres in London England

 Pub theatre tickets are generally under £20 which is a great cheap way to see a potentially awesome theatre show.

-List of London Pub Theaters
+London Pub Theaters

 Above The Stag Theatre is an award-winning theatre in Vauxhall, London with a focus on producing LGBT+ themed work including new writing, musicals and revivals.
 We are the only full-time professional LGBT+ theatre in the UK.